-vSphere Fault Tolerance (FT) provides continuous availability for applications in the event of server failures by creating a live shadow instance of a virtual machine that is in virtual lockstep with the primary instance.
-By allowing instantaneous failover between the two instances in the event of hardware failure, FT eliminates even the smallest chance of data loss or disruption.
+VMware vSphere® Fault Tolerance (FT) provides continuous availability for applications in the event of server failures by creating a live shadow instance of a virtual machine that is always up-to-date with the primary virtual machine.
+In the event of a hardware outage, vSphere FT automatically triggers failover—ensuring zero downtime and preventing data loss.

 Protect Your Applications Regardless of Operating System or Underlying Hardware

-Protect any virtual machine including homegrown applications and custom applications that cannot be protected with traditional high availability products.
+vSphere FT safeguards any virtual machine, including homegrown and custom applications that traditional high availability products cannot protect.

-- Compatible with all operating systems supported with VMware vSphere
+- Compatible with all operating systems supported by VMware vSphere® with Operations Management™.

-- Works with existing vSphere DRS and High Availability (HA) clusters for advanced load balancing and optimized initial placement of virtual machines
+- Works with existing VMware vSphere® Distributed Resource Scheduler™ and VMware vSphere® High Availability (HA) clusters for advanced load balancing and optimized initial placement of virtual machines.

-- FT-specific versioning-control mechanism allows the primary and secondary virtual machines to run on FT-compatible hosts at different but compatible patch levels
+- Contains a version-control mechanism that lets primary and secondary virtual machines run on vSphere FT-compatible hosts at different but compatible patch levels.

 Simple to Set Up and Turn On and Off